nicolaiarocci/nicolaiarocci.com/content/talks.md

 ---
 I speak at conferences and local meetups.
 Here&#8217;s a list of my most recent engagements.
 Want me to talk at your event?
 [Get in touch][1]!

+- PyCon Italy 2017: [Python on Windows Like a Boss][22]
+- PyCon Italy 2017: Microsoft Azure integration with Open Technologies (Panel)
 - Codemotion Rome 2017: [Restful Web Services for human beings][4]
 - Future Decoded 2016: [Python Tools for Visual Studio][2]
 - PyConUK 2016: [Cerberus, Data Validation for Humans][3]